nodejs/node/deps/uv/docs/src/request.rst

 `uv_req_t` is the base type for all libuv request types.

-Strcutures are aligned so that any libuv request can be cast to `uv_req_t`.
+Structures are aligned so that any libuv request can be cast to `uv_req_t`.
 All API functions defined here work with any request type.